prasannax1/starships/README.md

 ### Stats

- * Length: 20m
+ * Length: 22m
- * Width: 18m
+ * Width: 13.9m
- * Height: 6m
+ * Height: 5.1m
- * Decks: 1
+ * Decks: 1.5
  * Crew Capacity:
    * Minimum: 1
-   * Typical: 10
+   * Typical: 5
-   * Maximum: 56
+   * Maximum: 100
- * Auxillary Craft: None
+ * Auxillary Craft: *See note below*
  * Warp Speed:
    * Cruising: Warp 4
    * Maximum: Warp 8.5

 ### Description

-The *Magpie* is the first vessel created by the ICP which successfully acts as an independent ship as well as an auxillary vehicle.
-It is feature par with any science vessel from the pioneering age of warp travel, from the late 2100s to the early 2200s.
+The *Magpie* is nominally the size of a regular runabout, but because of its boxy build manages to fit twice as much capacity as a regular runabout of its size.

 ### Structure

-The *Magpie* shows it's inspiration from the *Argo* class cargo shuttle of the late 2300s, with its boxy structure and embedded warp nacelles.
-The cockpit is in the front, and a main walkway extends all the way back with rooms arranged leaflike to the sides.
-The *Magpie* carries three times as many modules as a standard *Danube* class runabout.
-The walkway terminates in the aft cargo area.
-The warp core is contained on top, just like a standard runabout.
-The warp core has Jeffries tube access from the cargo area.
+The cockpit is in the front which contains the main consoles, transporter and replicator.
+The cockpit ends in a stair ascending half a deck to the rest of the ship.
+This contains the modular units of a runabout towards the sides, and towards the center there's an open area containing a messhall and an assembly area.
+Aft of that, is the cargo hold, which spans the height of two decks.

+Descending down into the cargo hold, we see the doors connecting to the half second deck underneath the main deck.
+The center of this is occupied by a horizontal warp core, with additional modular units on the sides.

+#### Note on auxillary vehicles

+The cargo hold of the *Magpie* is big enough to hold land vehicle - or even a small shuttle although it would be a tight fit.
+To facilitate this, the cargo bay of the *Magpie* is equipped with semi-permeable shields.

 ### Deployment